Running a remote business can save you valuable time, money, and resources, allowing you to prioritize the things that

 This means that if you are sued, the court can only go after your business.
 Personal assets like your home, car, or savings are off limits.
 LLCs are ideal for remote businesses because they are easy to form and maintain, and limit your personal liability (i.e. protection).

-Forming your LLC is a must, but before you’re able to do so, you’ll need to make sure you’ve checked the following steps off your to-do list.
+Forming an LLC is a smart choice for any business owner, but before you’re able to do so, you’ll need to make sure you’ve checked the following steps off your to-do list.

 Step 2: Choose Your Business Name

 If you don’t already have a business name, now is a good time to narrow down what you’d like to name your remote business.
 Feeling stuck?
 Here are a couple of tips to help you devise the perfect name for your new LLC:

 - Be original!
 The more unique your business name is, the more memorable it will be to potential customers.
 This can also help you stand out against your competitors.